EAL-IT-Technology/RaspberryFun/hardware/LEDpad/index.md

 It is important to remove the cobber stribes between the pins of the resistor(s) and the LED(s) as illustrated on the image to the right.

 ### Mounting the components
-__Second__, Mount the components as illustrated on the pictures below.
+Mount the components as illustrated on the pictures below.
 Solder the pins to the veroboard.

 | Component side of the veroboard | Soldering side of the veroboard |
 |:-------------------------------:|:-------------------------------:|